Blue Mountains News, sport and weather

 Community

-Springwood Public School ground will be the centre of Australia Day celebrations on January 26
+Springwood was a centre of Australia Day celebrations in the Blue Mountains.

 Regional Focus